kristofmulier/convertpdf-gpt/examples/apm32f411/user_manual.md

 by differences in testing environment may occur inevitably.
 Therefore, users should understand that Geehy does not bear any responsibility for such errors that may occur in this document.
-The relevant data in this document are only used to guide users as performance parameter reference and do not constitute Geehy’s guarantee for any product performance.
+The relevant data in this document are only used to guide users as performance parameter reference and do not constitute Geehy's guarantee for any product performance.

 Users shall select appropriate Geehy products according to their own needs, and effectively verify and test the applicability of Geehy products to confirm that Geehy products meet their own needs, corresponding standards, safety or other reliability requirements.
-If losses are caused to users due to the user’s failure to fully verify and test Geehy products, Geehy will not bear any responsibility.
+If losses are caused to users due to the user's failure to fully verify and test Geehy products, Geehy will not bear any responsibility.

 5. Legality